cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

     - Validators in `ev.ConflictingBlock.Commit` represent more than 1/3 of the voting power in `bc[ev.CommonHeight].NextValidators`
 - Then: The output is a set of validators in `bc[CommonHeight].NextValidators` that
     - represent more than 1/3 of the voting power in `bc[ev.commonHeight].NextValidators`
-    - signed Tendermint consensus messages for height `ev.ConflictingBlock.Header.Height` by violating the Tendermint consensus protocol.
+    - signed Tendermint consensus messages for height `ev.ConflictingBlock.Header.Height` by violating the Tendermint consensus algorithm.
 - Else: the empty set.

 # Part II - Protocol